hapticssymposium-org/hs2026/site/content/organization/student-volunteers.md

 ---
 ## Student Volunteer Program

-We will be recruiting student volunteers (SVs) to help us run the 2022 IEEE Haptics Symposium.
+We are looking for a set of student volunteers (SVs) to help us run the IEEE Haptics Symposium.

 **Important Dates**